Ronald L. Burgess Jr.: Retirement and post-retirement

 On 9 November 2016, Reuters reported that Burgess is part of the Trump transition team "focused on intelligence and security matters".

 On Saturday, 13 May 2017, Burgess received an honorary Doctor of Laws (LL.D.) from Stetson University College of Law in Gulfport, Florida.

 On 1 May 2018 Burgess assumed the duties of chief operating officer for Auburn University.
 In this role he advises the president of the university on all matters related to the overall direction, management, and effective administrative operations of managed oversight in support of its mission, strategic plan, core values and vision.
 In June, 2019 Burgess assumed the role of executive vice president of Auburn University with no real change in job function.
 He retired from Auburn University in June, 2023.

 On Friday, 27 July 2018, Burgess was awarded an honorary Doctor of Strategic Intelligence, Honoris Causa, from the National Intelligence University in Bethesda, Maryland to recognize his longstanding and lasting contributions to the United States Intelligence Community (IC).

 On May 11, 2025 Burgess was awarded an honorary Doctor of Science, Honoris Causa by Auburn University to recognize his longstanding service to the nation and to Auburn University.

 Personal life

-Burgess and his wife Marta have five children: Lee, Regina, Julia, Mary, and John and sixteen grandchildren.
+Burgess and his wife Marta have five children: Lee, Regina, Julia, Mary, and John and seventeen grandchildren.